-The Regentessekwartier was laid out starting in 1884 as an expansion district for The Hague's middle class.
-That origin is still visible today — in the closed building blocks, the tall townhouses with Neo-Renaissance facade details, and the wide Regentesselaan that gives the district its backbone.
-But the district is more than its architecture.
-The Regentessekwartier has a vibrancy that was not conceived from above, but grew from within.
+The Regentessekwartier was built since 1884 as an extension district for the Hague's middle classes.
+That origin is still visible — in the closed blocks, the tall mansions with neo-Renaissance façade details, and the wide Regentesselaan that gives the neighborhood its backbone.
+But the neighborhood is more than just the architecture.
+The Regentessekwartier has a vibrancy that was not conceived from above, but has grown from within.

-HAYMAN Real Estate guides buyers and sellers in the Regentessekwartier with knowledge of a market that is more diverse than it appears from the outside.
-From smaller ground-floor apartments to spacious townhouses on Regentesselaan — we know the nuances of every street and every segment.
+We have been assisting buyers and sellers in the Regentessekwartier for years with knowledge of a market that is more diverse than the outside suggests.
+From smaller downstairs apartments to wide mansions on the Regentesselaan — we know the nuances of every street in this beautiful neighborhood.

 Get in touch for an informal conversation — at your home or at our office.